lctseng/MFRC522_Ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/mfrc522.svg)](https://badge.fury.io/rb/mfrc522)

-This project is aimed to provide easy access to MIFARE RFID tag using MFRC522 and Raspberry Pi.
+This project is aiming to provide easy access to MIFARE RFID tags using MFRC522 and Raspberry Pi.

 The code itself can be ported to other platform with little effort since it's purely written in Ruby.